millerdev/WorQ/README.rst

 v1.0.1, 2012-09-05
   - Better support for managing more than one process.WorkerPool with a single pool manager process.
+  - Can now check the approximate number of tasks in the queue with len(queue).
+  - Allow passing a completed Deferred as an argument to another task.
+  - Fix redis leaks.

 v1.0.0, 2012-09-02 -- Initial release.